 total_day,

-SUM(SUM(total_day)) over (partition BY user_id extract(MONTH FROM curr_date),extract(YEAR FROM curr_date) order by curr_date) dynamic_total_month,
+SUM(SUM(total_day)) over (partition BY user_id extract(MONTH FROM curr_date),extract(YEAR FROM curr_date) order by

 total_month total,